LANDIS-II-Foundation/Project-Southern-Appalachians/Parameterizing/Forests/SpeciesParameters/readme.md

 Most of the nitrogen, carbon and lignin parameters were started from existing LANDIS papers and the TRY database.
 The file NECN\_Folder contains the data taken from each paper and the database.
 Each Try data point is linked to an individual paper in the TRY files.

 Some species were adapted from existing papers where the formula was assumed to have a carbon ratio of 1/2.
-This formula is, therefore, $C: N =.5 \\frac{g. nitrogen}{g. total}$.
+This formula is, therefore, $ C: N =.5 \\frac{g. nitrogen}{g. total} $.
 For species that were not included in either papers nor the plan database were researched individually, or given a value based on a genus/family/order similarity to a species in this or another Landis papers.

 I started with values from previous LANDIS-II models and supplemented them with data from the TRY.
 This folder of accumulated values can be see [here](https://github.com/LANDIS-II-Foundation/Project-Southern-Appalachians-2018/blob/master/Parameterizing/Forests/SpeciesParameters/NECN_folder_12_20.xlsx).